nelson123-lab/Decision-Tree-Implementation-from-scratch-with-boosting./README.md

 - Decision tree and adaboost are performing similar way.
 - Adaboost is performing poorly than decision tree and random forest.
 - perdict function of random forest is not working properly.

+## Note
+**This repository serves as a demonstration of my work for the Machine learning coursework.
+Kindly refrain from using the exact code provided here in any academic assignments.
+Its purpose is to provide a reference and facilitate learning for others.**